GilOliveira/schemadotorg/docs/TESTING.md

 @see /node/add/person

-- Check that Next.js** component can be download and copied-n-pasted
+- Check that Next.js** component can be downloaded and copied-n-pasted